 If your dog is unwell, has been recently unwell or unusually quiet when they are due to have their vaccinations, make sure that you tell your vet, as they may decide to temporarily postpone your dog's vaccinations.

-Vaccines are given in different ways; most are given as an injection under the skin, however the kennel cough vaccine is most commonly given as drops into the nose or mouth.
+Vaccines are given in different ways; most are given as an injection under the skin, however some kennel cough vaccines are given as drops into the nose or mouth.

 Regular ‘booster’ vaccinations are necessary to keep a dog’s immunity levels high enough to protect them against disease throughout their life.
 Your vet will advise you on how often your pet needs to be vaccinated.

-Vaccinations (and parasite treatment) are often mandatory for your dog for international travel, as well as for certain environments such as kennels and Dog School.
+Vaccinations (and parasite treatment) are often mandatory for your dog for international travel, as well as for certain environments such as kennels.
 Vaccination against Rabies is required for international travel – this is not normally given to dogs unless specifically requested.
 It is important to research this well in advance.

 Not all illnesses are covered by vaccinations, so you should contact your vet immediately if your dog becomes unwell- vaccinated or not.